danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 }
 ```

-The name convention used to be `LocalPackages_<ModuleName>` for iOS, but it may change at any time.
-If it stops working, you can print out the path like this and look for the bundle name in the print:
+This can however change in new Xcode versions, so make sure to test it when a new version of Xcode is released.
+If it stops working, you can print out the path like this and look for the bundle name:

 ```swift
 Bundle(for: BundleFinder.self)